Overview

 History

-The station was designed by the Irish Board of Trade’s Engineer‑in‑Chief, J. S. Sloane, and constructed between 1873 and 1875.
-Although the buildings were completed in 1875, the light was not lit until 1 January 1878.
-Its original characteristic – six or seven white flashes in a sixteen‑second period – was produced by a revolving octagonal optic powered by coal‑gas burners, a cutting‑edge technology of the era.
-In clear weather the gas‑lit beam could be seen for 30 km (19 mi), making Galley Head one of the most powerful lighthouses in the world at the time.
+Designed by Engineer‑in‑Chief J. S. Sloane of the Irish Board of Trade, the lighthouse station was built between 1873 and 1875.
+Although the buildings were completed in 1875, the light was first lit on 1 January 1878.
+Its original characteristic – six or seven white flashes in a sixteen‑second period – was produced by a revolving octagonal optic powered by coal‑gas burners, giving a range of 30 km and making Galley Head one of the most powerful lights of its era.

 What to See & Do